Return of the Ancients

 300+ nodes — fully allocatable

-The Atlas Passive Tree has been significantly expanded — over 300 nodes.
+The Atlas Passive Tree has been significantly expanded — over 300 nodes (community sources quote different exact totals).
 You earn points from every Fortress map and every storyline questline.
 After completing all Fortress maps you can allocate the entire tree — so there is no respec; multi-choice nodes can be switched between options at any time.
 This unlocks design space that wasn''t possible when nodes had to be respec''d in/out per map type.

 • Points come from maps inside the Fortress — this entirely replaces the previous method of gaining Atlas points.